Our music department comprises award-winning band and choir programs. Read on for all the details.

 Staff Results 1 - 2 of 2

 Nick Lenio grew up in Pennsylvania and earned his Bachelor’s Degree in Music Education from Indiana University of Pennsylvania.
 While at IUP, he had the privilege of serving three years as Drum Major of IUP’s renowned marching band, The Legend.
-Upon graduation in 2009, ...View Profile
+Upon graduation in 2009, he ...View Profile

-Brittany von Stein is the Director of Choirs at Basalt High School and Basalt Middle School where she directs the BHS Chamber Choir, Symphonic Choir, the 7th and 8th grade choirs, teaches Music History, Musicianship and Instrument Exploration and leads Maroon Bel Canto Children’s Choir ...View Profile
+Brittany von Stein is the Director of Choirs at Basalt High School and Basalt Middle School where she directs the BHS Chamber Choir, Symphonic Choir, the 7th and 8th grade choirs, teaches Music History, Musicianship and Instrument Exploration and leads Maroon Bel Canto Children’s Choir through ...View Profile